Sk-Shubhasheesh/Namaste-React-/README.md

 ♦️ "theme": The section where you define your project’s color palette, type scale, fonts, breakpoints, etc.

 ♦️ "plugins": Here, we register new styles by injecting them into the user’s stylesheet using JavaScript instead of CSS.

+## Episod 11 - Data is the new Oil